Police Emergency

 Run

 If you can safely make it out of the area, then RUN.
 If you decide to run, stay low and do not run in a straight line.
 Attempt to keep objects (trees, vehicles, trash cans, etc.) between you and the hostile person.
-When away from immediate area of danger, summon help and warn others.
+When away from immediate areas of danger, summon help and warn others.

 Hide